markjmeredith/resources/crn.md

 The `scope` segment identifies the containment or owner of the resource.
 Some resources do not require an owner (they can be considered `global`).
 In this case, the `scope` segment is empty (a blank string).

 The value of the `scope` segment must be formatted as `{scopePrefix}`/`{id}`.
-The `scopePrefix` represents the format taht is used to identify the owner or containment.
+The `scopePrefix` represents the format that is used to identify the owner or containment.
 The `id` represents the identity of the owner or containment in a format that is specific to the `scopePrefix`.

 | Scope Type | Scope Prefix | Usage | Example |
 | --- | --- | --- | --- |